-Duncan, a Jackson, was the representative for Illinois's 3rd congressional district from 1833 to 1835.
+Duncan was the representative for Illinois’s 3rd congressional district and was a Jackson.
+He served from 1833 to 1835.

 From Dec 1827 to Feb 1835, Duncan missed 364 of 1,191 roll call votes, which is 30.6%.
 This is much worse than the median of 18.2% among the lifetime records of representatives serving in Feb 1835.
 The chart below reports missed votes over time.

 |Dec 1831-Feb 1832||53||10||18.9%||83rd|